sergiokopplin/indigo/_posts/2017-12-04-nvme-proliant.markdown

 ---
-title: "Using am NVMe to PCIe adapter in an HP Proliant DL360e G8"
+title: "Using an NVMe to PCIe adapter in an HP Proliant DL360e G8"
 layout: post
 date: 2017-12-04
 image: /assets/images/2017-12-01-nvme-proliant/ricky-bobby.png